Collinformatics/HackTheBox/SkillsAssessment/Broken Authentication/writeup.md

 	dWinaldasD13            [Status: 302, Size: 0, Words: 1, Lines: 1, Duration: 161ms]

-If we login with the credentials, gladys dWinaldasD13, then we will be prompted with a 2 factor authenticaion page.
+If we login with the credentials, gladys dWinaldasD13, then we will be prompted with a 2 factor authentication page.
 And if we get the code wrong 3 times we'll be prompted to login again, which makes brute forcing with ffuf impractical.
 So lets see if we can circumvent this.

 Lets move to Burp Suite an inspect the request that succeeds the login request.